 Prolonged periods of extreme weather have the potential of disrupting production, costing millions of dollars in lost revenue.
 The likelihood of extreme weather events remains unknown, but through our risk management processes, we expect the magnitude of impact to remain low-medium for the foreseeable future, even if increases in extreme temperature or weather variations occur.
+The estimated financial impact is based on extreme weather causing a shut down of Base Plant operations.
+Based on the average 2020 daily production and the 2020 average cost of oil (both from our Annual Report), the estimated daily impact on revenue is \$22.8M per day.

 There are no additional costs for action to protect against temperature extremes.
 The cost of management of the operations' physical risk mitigation is in place for the life of the asset.
 As these programs are applicable to multiple risks it is difficult to apportion a specific cost to managing climate-specific physical risk.
-The cost of iceberg tracking is shared by operators in the region, and thus the direct costs to Suncor are proportionately shared.
-The cost of the cyclone tracking program is shared by operators in the region and thus direct costs to Suncor are proportionately shared.
+The cost of wildfire management is shared with the province and other operators in the area.

 Many of Suncor's facilities routinely operate in an annual temp range of -40 to +40 degrees C and facilities are built to withstand extreme weather events.
 However, in the event of more frequent or prolonged temp extremes, additional capital expenditure may be required to install more robust equipment, warming sheds, or water cooling processes.
-Suncor currently mitigates pack ice and iceberg risk through the design of its facilities and with its emergency response system.
-Activities: A continuous monitoring system tracks iceberg locations and makes projections of the expected course of the icebergs.
-Where an iceberg cannot be diverted, an emergency response system allows for the floating platform to be disengaged and moved to safer water, protecting the asset but resulting in production disruption.
-These methods lessen the likelihood and magnitude of the risk.
-For tropical cyclones, a continuous weather tracking service monitors storm systems in the North Atlantic.
-An emergency response system allows for critical equip and personnel to be brought ashore and for the floating platform to be disengaged and moved to safer water, protecting the asset but resulting in production disruption.
 Physical risks are primarily managed by the operations at a business-unit and facility level.
-We also maintain insurance, as appropriate, for damage to, or loss of, assets as well as production interruption, with the exception of insurance cover
+We also maintain insurance, as appropriate, for damage to, or loss of, assets as well as production interruption, with the exception of insurance coverage for Named Windstorms.

+The estimated cost of response is based on the cost of earthworks and vegetation management in the event of a nearby wildfire, in order to prevent impacts on Suncor's facilities in the Athabasca region.

-Type of Financial Impact: Increased operating costs (e.g., inadequate water supply for hydroelectric plants or to cool nuclear and fossil fuel plants) Potential Financial Impact (\$0/day to \$600,000/day) Note: This is a range of daily cost based on the loss of production due to Terra Nova completely shutting down their production.
+Type of Financial Impact: Increased operating costs (e.g., inadequate water supply for hydroelectric plants or to cool nuclear and fossil fuel plants)

+Potential Financial Impact (\$0/day to \$22.8M/day) Note: This is a range of daily cost based on the loss of production due to Base Plant completely shutting down their production.

 Cost of Management (\$1,000,000) Note: There are no additional costs for action to protect against temperature extremes.
 The cost of management of the operations' physical risk mitigation is in place for the life of the asset.
 As these programs are applicable to multiple risks it is difficult to apportion a specific cost to managing climate-specific physical risk.
-The cost of iceberg tracking is shared by operators in the region, and thus the direct costs to Suncor are proportionately shared.
-The cost of the tracking program is shared by operators in the region and thus direct costs to Suncor are proportionately shared.
+The cost of management is based on earthworks and vegetation management in response to a nearby wildfire in the Athabasca region.